GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: Background

 Going forward, we will occasionally suppress dependence on $\bm{\alpha}$, and write $\ppip{\bm{\alpha}}=\ppi$.

-In order for principal scores to be useful, they need to vary with $\bm{x}$.
-Otherwise, $\bm{x}$ is uninformative about $\st$.
-In particular, we will assume the following: \begin{ass}[Variable Principal Scores] $\pp$ takes at least 3 distinct values \end{ass} For a broader discussion, see \citet{ding2011,jiangDing2021}.
+If $\bm{x}$ is informative about $\st$, principal scores will vary between subjects.
+We will assume this is the case: \begin{ass}[Variable Principal Scores] $\pp$ takes at least 3 distinct values \end{ass} For a broader discussion, see \citet{ding2011,jiangDing2021}.